Family on the Camino: Onward, Backward by Bennett Voyles

 “If you’re curious about what it’s like for a not very athletic and not at all religious family to go on a long-distance adventure, I think Onward, Backward! will give you a relatively accurate picture of one lucky family’s experience.”
 Bennett Voyles, Author, Onward, Backward!

-In 2012 Bennett Voyles, an American ex-pat writer living in France brought his family – his wife and three kids – on the adventure of a lifetime.
+A few years ago, Bennett Voyles, an American ex-pat writer living in France, took his family—his wife and three kids—on the adventure of a lifetime.

-As a family, they walked and cycled over 1500 km to Santiago de Compostela.
+They walked and cycled over 1500 km to Santiago de Compostela as a family.

-In this very enjoyable new book about family on the Camino, the author combines a family memoir with rich Camino history to give an entirely new perspective.
+In this delightful new book about family on the Camino, the author combines a family memoir with rich Camino history to give a new perspective.

 video-camino-frances-from-st-jean-pied-de-port-caminoways